 Skip to content

-Google Chrome offers the feature to be opened recently closed tabs on the computer browser.
+Google Chrome offers the feature to open recently closed tabs on the computer browser.
 We can use the keyboard shortcut or the context menu in the tab bar to reopen closed tabs.
-Alternatively, we can also visit the browsing history and open the previously closed tabs.
-It is a great accessibility feature.

-Reopen Recently Closed Tab on Chrome browser
+Reopen Recently Closed Tab

 1. Launch the Chrome app on the computer.

-2. Click on More vertical 3dots icon for the options and menu.
+2. Click on More vertical 3-dots icon for the options and menu.

 3. Hover on the History menu from the options.